 When we think of stalkers, death threats or stalker security we tend to think of it as being a problem for high profile personalities or celebrities.
-Most situations involving the every day layperson rarely make the news unless the circumstances are drastic, but it is a problem much more common that most of us realise.
+Most situations involving the everyday layperson rarely make the news unless the circumstances are drastic, but it is a problem much more common than most of us realise.

-Typically, the media gravitates to the situations involving celebrities.
+Typically, the media gravitates to situations involving celebrities.

 In recent months Australian actress Margot Robbie shared in an interview that death threats are proving to be a costly expense for her, not just emotionally but in real dollar terms through additional stalker security requirements and background checks into the suspected stalkers.

 Taylor Swift and her family have been frequent targets of extremely violent threats and recently international model Bella Hadid successfully applied for a restraining order against a known stalker.
 We could write pages of high profile examples but this is just the tip of the iceberg and wouldn’t show the extent of the problem for ordinary citizens.

 Within Australia, the Australian Bureau of Statistics did a survey in 2012 and they reported that one in five women will experience stalking at some stage in their life and one in thirteen men will actually experience stalking in their life.

 95% of cases where women are stalked involve men as the perpetrator while male victims have a more even split with men and women roughly accounting for 50% of the perpetrator count.
 Though women are overrepresented as victims in these statistics, they also prove that men are prone to stalking and violence resulting from this activity.